 WID-TVC sponsored the Nerdettes Robotics Team for their participation in the Hydrodynamics Lego League International Open in Legoland, California, May 18-20.

 The team competed against 78 teams from around the world.
 Participating countries included Japan, Korea, Canada, Uruguay, Sweden, Puerto Rico, and others.
 Furthermore, categories included robot performance, robot design, project, and core values.

 The Nerdettes won first place in Strategy and Innovation in the robot design category.
 This award recognizes the team that uses solid engineering practices and a well-developed strategy to design and build an innovative, high-performing robot.
-The team’s use of risk management and mission selection strategy is what helped them secure a first place trophy.
+Due to the team’s use of risk management and mission selection strategy, they secured a first place trophy.

 We are so proud of this smart, innovative group of young ladies.
 Way to go, Nerdettes!